Mrigayaa: Reception

 Mrigyaa was an average grosser at the box office.
 It received mixed responses from the critics and audience, who did not like the idea of mixing "story with history".
-While Mithun's portrayal as a tribal fetched him unanimous acclaim, Shankar's performance was noted as being tense.
-The performances of rest of the cast that includes Sadhu Meher, Samit Bhanja and Sajal Roy Chowdhury were well received.
+While Mithun Chakraborty's portrayal as a tribesman fetched him unanimous acclaim, Shankar's performance was noted as being tense.
+The performances of rest of the cast, including Sadhu Meher, Samit Bhanja, and Sajal Roy Chowdhury were well received.